qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 replication" afterwards.
 A queue is just a way of modeling this communication pattern.

-## Does the queue need to have special properties?
+## Does the queue database need to have special properties?

-Different types of queues make different trade-offs in their semantics and reliability.
+Different types of databases make different trade-offs in their semantics and reliability.
 For our purposes, the most important thing is that **messages get delivered at least once**.
 Delivering more than once is wasteful but otherwise harmless: this is because we are doing idempotent